Brilliant Efficiency Lessons For Leading Retailers

 While taking a detailed look at an individual process, there’s also opportunity in process variability between stores.
 A DIY retailer found that its stores didn’t set out their stock storage areas in the same way.
 Work-study measurement showed that stores with the top-selling lines closest to the shop floor were much quicker retrieving products, on average, than those that kept them in the furthest corners of the warehouse.
 It’s an obvious finding yet was difficult to spot without the evidence.

 Another DIY retailer learned that some stores took five times longer on average to pick click-and-collect items.
-It was all down to their inconsistent stock processes, which meant stock was not where those executing store level processes expected it to be.
+It was all down to their inconsistent stock processes, which meant stock was not where it was expected it to be by those executing store level processes.

 Costa and Vodafone show that efficiency isn’t a one-off project, and the best results come from a continuous focus on efficiency.